adamyg/inetd-win32/README.md

 inetd for windows - inetd is a super-server daemon on many Unix systems that provides Internet services.
 For each configured service, it listens for requests from connecting clients.
 Requests are served by spawning a process which runs the appropriate executable, but simple services such as echo are served internally.

-This service implements a similar framework under windows.
+This service implements a similar framework under windows, supporting both inetd and xinetd configuration styles.

 # Interface